Skip to main content

 4. Be utterly present.

 Don’t try to escape your life.
 Don’t glorify phases you’re not in yet.
 Do not daydream, enjoy the Now.
 Don’t let unlimited desires cloud your peace.
 It is perfectly healthy to aspire to being better but we were never called to aspire to happiness.
 And when you get something you want in the future, wouldn’t something in your present surely be missing?
-If you can’t have it all at the same time, doesn’t that mean there’s something remarkably special about each day?
+If you can’t have it all at the same time, why not cherish what you have today?

 5. Strength train and eat right.